 The most important thing is to listen to Nature and respect her needs.
 We can easily find out what Nature wants by just looking at her: if you take any piece of land (with enough rain), it will thrive to become jungle – if we humans don’t intervene.
 We listen Nature’s wishes, we respect them, and we help Nature achieving her highest goal.

 This takes many forms: The most obvious being us helping to turn this place into a jungle even faster than it would happen without our place.
 In return we get a lot of fruit from the jungle we help create.

-Another form is trusting Nature: if a plant grows all by itself without us planting it, it will most likely be a strong plant (so we try to keep it), since the plant itself decided to grow there – and only the plant itself knows what’s best for it.
+Another form is trusting Nature: if a plant grows all by herself without us planting her, she will most likely be a strong plant (so we try to keep her), since the plant itself decided to grow there – and only the plant herself knows what’s best for her.

 Obtaining food from your environment can be a Taoist exercise of practicing wu wai.
 Although (as Fukuoka acknowledges) the only practice which can be called “natural” and “wu wai” is hunting and gathering, while we garden we can easily inplement Taoist teachings.